-- While it’s hot, using a spoon, scoop out the flesh leaving 5 mm (¼ inch) wall around the edges to create a shell.
+- While it’s hot, using a spoon, scoop out the flesh leaving a 5 mm (¼ inch) wall around the edges to create a shell.
 We use the shells to stuff the sweet potato puree later on, so be careful not to break the wall.
-You will only use 5 best looking shells out of 6.
+You will only use 5 best-looking shells out of 6.

-- Transfer the sweet potato flesh onto the fine mesh sieve and strain the flesh by pressing it with a wooden spatula.
-Alternatively, you can put the flesh in a food processor and make puree (you may need to add a tiny bit of water if the sweet potato flesh is too dense).
+- Transfer the sweet potato flesh onto the fine-mesh sieve and strain the flesh by pressing it with a wooden spatula.
+Alternatively, you can put the flesh in a food processor and make a puree (you may need to add a tiny bit of water if the sweet potato flesh is too dense).

 - Continue with the rest of the sweet potatoes.
 Collect the strained pureed sweet potato in a bowl.